lackade/fba-pi/README.md

 Other Features
 ------------------------------

-This version adds a handful of other Pi-specific features, including:
+This version adds a handful of other features, including:

 * Configurable joystick inputs
 * Kiosk mode (shuts down the emulator after a period of inactivity)
+* NVRAM saves

+To enable NVRAM saves, create an `nvram` subdirectory in the same directory as the executable.

 I've also made some minor changes to make the SDL version compilable (though not really usable) on OS X.